Using a Project with Git

 14. If you are happy with your changes, on the Project tab, click the Commit button to commit your changes to source control.

 15. Use the Dependency Analyzer to investigate dependencies visually and explore the structure of your project.
-On the Project tab, in the Tools section, click Dependency Analyzer.
+On the Project tab, click the down arrow to expand the Tools gallery.
+Under Apps, click Dependency Analyzer.

 The Dependency Analyzer summarizes the results in the pane on the right.
-It lists the names of the used Products and External Toolboxes.
+It lists the names of the used Products and Add-Ons.
 It detects problems, such as missing files, files not in the project, unsaved changes, and out-of-date derived files.
-In this example, the analyzer identifies a "Not in project" file and tags it with a warning sign .
+In this example, the analyzer identifies a "File not in project" and tags it with a warning sign .

 16. To highlight problem files, in the Problems section, point to the problem message and click the magnifying glass.
 In this example, the